Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 ![image](https://github.com/user-attachments/assets/6cb39244-23af-4bee-9981-791c8ae58bc4)

-* A comparison between the predicted labels and the actual labels shows that the SVM isnt quite fully accurate &nbsp;
+* A comparison between the predicted labels and the actual labels shows that the SVM is not fully accurate &nbsp;
 &nbsp;